The Big Four Economic Indicators: August Employment

 The Generic Big Four

-The chart and table below illustrate the performance of the generic Big Four with an overlay of a simple average of the four since the end of the Great Recession.
-The data points show the cumulative percent change from a zero starting point for June 2009.
-We will likely need to start a new chart with March 2020 as the starting point as a result of the COVID-19 pandemic.
-We will wait a bit until we have more data.
+The chart and table below illustrate the performance of the generic Big Four with an overlay of a simple average of the four since the end of the most recent recession (2020).
+The data points show the cumulative percent change from a zero starting point for April 2020.

 Assessment and Outlook

 Here is a percent-off-high chart based on an average of the Big Four.
-The average of the four set a new all-time high in November of 2018.
+The average set a new all-time high in November of 2018.